ubc-library-rc/rdm/content/03_create_readme.md

 README files can contain a lot of information related to your project.
 As outlined in the table, READMEs should at least contain those 9 elements.

-Here are 2 questions to solidify what we've learned from this workshop:
-1. Let’s use the sample README file provided above as an example for this exercise.
-Please open the file, view the content, and answer the following question: Based on the sample README, what elements or pieces of information are missing?
+Let's use this README file provided here (TO BE ADDED) as an example for this exercise.

+Please open the file, view the content, and answer the following questions:
+1. What elements or pieces of information are underdeveloped or missing?
-2. Bonus question: If you wanted to enhance the sample README file, what would you add?
+2. If you wanted to enhance this sample README file, what would you add?

 <img src="figures/readme.png" width="200" style="margin-left:30px"/>